3 Reading and writing data with Polars

 source='./data/On_Time_Reporting_Carrier_On_Time_Performance_(1987_present)_2022_12.csv',

-has_header=True, # flag indicating whether the first row contains header, default=True
+has_header=True, # whether the first row contains column names, default=True

 infer_schema_length=1000, # maximum number of lines to read for schema inference, default=100